-As at the end of 2020, First Nations employees represent around 0.65 percent of GPT's permanent workforce and intern population.
-The Group aspires for First Nation representation to reach 3 per cent and is in the second year of a 10-year partnership with the CareerTrackers program to increase our pipeline of First Nations interns and accelerate our progress in this area.
+As at the end of 2021, First Nations employees represent around 1.2% percent of GPT's permanent workforce, including interns.
+The Group is committed to increasing our First Nations representation within the business and is in the third year of a 10-year partnership with the CareerTrackers program to increase our pipeline of First Nations interns and accelerate our progress in this area.
+In 2022 we will commence supporting an indigenous student with their studies at University of Western Sydney through a scholarship and will further invest in cultural awareness training.
+Externally GPT continues to have a strong focus on reconciliation, and will be developing our second Stretch Reconciliation Action Plan for launch in 2022.

-GPT also made further progress in 2020 with its LGBTI strategy under the auspices of GLAD, GPT's LGBTIQ Awareness & Diversity network.
-GLAD's "ally" network covers a quarter of GPT's employees and partners with Pride in Diversity, the national not-for-profit employer support program for LGBTIQ inclusion.
-GPT was proud to participate in the Australian Workplace Equality Index (AWEI) in 2020 and achieved a score of 67 per cent and Bronze Tier status.
+GPT also made further progress in 2021 with its LGBTQ+ strategy under the auspices of GLAD, GPT's LGBTQ+ Awareness & Diversity network.
+GLAD's 'ally' network covers a quarter of GPT's employees and GPT partners with Pride in Diversity, the national not-for-profit employer support program for LGBTQ+ inclusion.
+GPT ran a number of virtual events and fund-raising opportunities for LGBTQ+ charitable partners during 2021 and also supported an InterBuild working party on the issue of gender neutral bathroom facilities.
+GPT also participated in the Australian Workplace Equality Index (AWEI) in 2021 and retained its Bronze Tier status.